aragon/taiko-contracts/TEST_TREE.md

 │   ├── It reacts to any of the values changing
 │   └── It same input produces the same output
 ├── Given The proposal is not created
-│   ├── When calling getProposal uncreated
+│   ├── When calling getProposal being uncreated
 │   │   └── It should return empty values
-│   ├── When calling canApprove and approve uncreated │   │   ├── It canApprove should return false (when currently listed and self appointed) │   │   ├── It approve should revert (when currently listed and self appointed) │   │   ├── It canApprove should return false (when currently listed, appointing someone else now)
+│   ├── When calling canApprove and approve being uncreated │   │   ├── It canApprove should return false (when currently listed and self appointed) │   │   ├── It approve should revert (when currently listed and self appointed) │   │   ├── It canApprove should return false (when currently listed, appointing someone else now)